-For juvenile offenders, all criminal history an be erased through an expungement.
-This includes arrests, referrals, complaints, reports, orders, petitions, etc. being removed from all agency, institutional and official files.
+For juvenile offenders, all criminal history can be erased through an expungement.
+This includes arrests, referrals, complaints, reports, orders, petitions, etc. being removed from all agency, institutional, and official files.
 Your DNA can even be expunged if necessary.
 Essentially, an expungement of juvenile convictions can provide a fresh start for you.
 The only thing that cannot be expunged is information in the registry of protective orders, under Connecticut Statutes Sec.
 54-142a.

 Eligibility for Erasure

 As a juvenile offender, you have to file a Petition for Erasure of Record with the court in order to erase your criminal history.
 Generally, you will have to wait until you are discharged from the custody of the Department of Children and Families, court-ordered supervision, or a court-ordered agency in order to petition for erasure.

 You must wait 2-4 years from the date of your conviction to apply for an erasure of record depending on the severity of your crime.
 In addition, you can’t have any other juvenile cases pending when you petition for erasure of record.
 Some other restrictions include age (you must be at least 18 years old), and you must also have no other criminal convictions in adult court.
 Under some circumstances, your record can automatically be erased by operation of law.

 Process of Expungement